watermark-lab/WaterMarkIt/README.md

         new DefaultWatermarkPdfService()
 );
 ```
-### API Reference

-- WatermarkService.create(): Creates a new instance of WatermarkService.
-- file(byte[] sourceImageBytes): Sets the source file to be watermarked.
-- file(PDDocument pdDocument): Sets the source PDF document to be watermarked.
-- fileType(FileType fileType): Specifies the type of the file (e.g., PDF, image).
-- watermarkText(String watermarkText): Sets the text for the watermark.
-- dpi(float dpi): Specifies the resolution of the watermark.
-- color(Color color): Sets the color of the watermark.
-- trademark(): Adds a trademark symbol to the watermark.
-- apply(): Applies the watermark and returns the watermarked file as a byte array.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Libraries